serialmfg/serial-py/README.md

 # Overview

+This module provides a partial Python SDK for interacting with Serial's API.
+If you need to perform actions not provided in the SDK, please reference the [API documentation](https://docs.serial.io/api-reference).
+If neither the API nor the library provides you with the necessary tools, please contact [Serial Support](mailto:support@serial.io).
-This module provides a simple Python interface to interact with the Serial API.
-It allows you to easily perform common operations such as uploading process data, initializing identifiers, and checking the server connection.
-The latest version of the library can be downloaded [here](https://github.com/serialmfg/serial-py)
+The latest version of the library can be downloaded [here](https://github.com/serialmfg/serial-py).

 # Installation